-MadWorC is excited to announce that we will be running a class on starting a worker cooperative through the Professional and Continuing Education program at Madison College.
+MadWorC is excited to announce that we have created a class on starting a worker cooperative, which we taught for the first time in Spring 2023 through the Continuing & Professional Education department of Madison College.
 We’ve developed a curriculum that is practicum-based (so students will leave ready to start or convert a business) with support from the Cooperative Development Foundation.

 Designed for trade school students, this class is appropriate for anyone interested in starting a worker cooperative or converting their business to a worker cooperative.
 We encourage people who are in similar trades or industries or even in the same business to take the class together, but we will help solo students work in small groups to develop a potential cooperative business for the practical element of the class.
 We will bring in guest speakers from local cooperatives and cooperative lenders, visit local worker cooperatives, engage in interactive activities, and build bylaws and business plans.

 We will be dividing this class into two sessions that can be taken independently of each other.